 Miss Kate Yung is a physiotherapist and a NSCA Certified Strength and Conditioning Specialist.
 Graduated with a MSc Sports Medicine and Health Science, she has extensive experience in sports rehabilitation and return to sports.
 She is now working as a part-time lecturer at Department of Orthopaedics and Traumatology, Faculty of Medicine, the Chinese University of Hong Kong and as a physiotherapist in Hong Kong Sports Institute.
 With a passion in sports medicine, she enjoys working with various Hong Kong teams and put great emphasis on injury prevention and performance enhancement.

 Dr. Justin Lee gained his bachelor degree in sports coaching and exercise science at the University of Canberra (Australia) and his master (in exercise science) and doctoral degree (in orthopaedics and traumatology) at the Chinese University of Hong Kong (CUHK).
-Justin is currently working as a Lecturer at the Department of Orthopaedics and Traumatology, Faculty of Medicine, CUHK.
-His research interests include hamstring strain injury prevention and strength and conditioning in professional football.
-Apart from being a fellow and council member of Hong Kong Association of Sports Medicine and Sports Science, he is also a USA-NSCA registered strength and conditioning coach, USA-NSCA certified Strength and Conditioning Specialist (with distinction), USA-ACSM certified Health and Fitness Specialist, and Australia SMA Level 2 Sports trainer.
+Apart from being a fellow and commission member of Hong Kong Association of Sports Medicine and Sports Science, he is also a USA-NSCA registered strength and conditioning coach, USA-NSCA certified Strength and Conditioning Specialist (with distinction), USA-ACSM certified Health and Fitness Specialist, and Australia SMA Level 2 Sports trainer.
 In the past 10 years, he has trained more than 100 elite adult and young athletes from various sports, such as soccer, basketball, baseball, rugby and swimming.